 We made a video on YouTube to introduce ourselves “in person.”
-In our video, we talked about our motivation to housesit, which was being integrated into the community, having a solid daily routine, and loving someone’s home and pets.
+In our video, we talked about our motivation to housesit, which was becoming integrated into the community, having a solid daily routine, and loving someone’s home and pets.

 I also shared our business website (which you’re on) and our LinkedIn, Instagram, and Facebook profiles.
 On top of that, we asked for ‘external references’ from Linda and Brad and two recent housesits.